tnevolin/mm6-skill-emphasis-mod/Readme.md

 Not anymore in this mod.
 All skills within each weapon type group (melee weapons, ranged weapons, armors) are advanced simultaneously whenever any one in the group is.
 That allows swapping items within the group without regret of wasting skill points player worked so hard for.

 A small correction to wielding two different weapons is needed due to this change.
 In vanilla different dual weapons progress about 1.4 times slower as they both require skill point investment.
 Therefore, this mod does similar correction reducing displayed weapon skill levels to simulate natural vanilla progression.
 This is for *different* dual weapons only.
 A little bit not visual for player but I hope this will be a minor inconvenience.

+## Shared miscelaneous skills advancement

+Some "singe master benefits whole party" miscelaneous skills are also shared now.
+That means that anyone can contribute to them but they will advance simultaneously for all party members.
+It reduces infinite passing broken itesm back and forth for repair or identification or selecting right disarm character, etc.

 # Spells